 - Finish with something fresh – A squeeze of lemon or fresh herbs adds brightness.

-- Use boneless thighs if needed – They cook faster but won’t be quite as juicy.
+- Use boneless thighs if needed – They cook faster but won’t be quite as crispy.
 Adjust cook time accordingly.

 A few simple tips will help you get crispy skin and juicy meat every time.